Restricting document use with Safeguard PDF security

 To further stop sharing, a DRM system will prevent a recipient from being able to transfer their own license to use the file by locking it to an authorized device.
 If this is not done then the license can be passed from one user to another (rather like a password can be passed on).
 So to stop sharing you need this control as well as others.

-You can use licensing controls to strengthen DRM even further by restricting use to specific locations.
+You can use licensing controls to strengthen DRM even further and prevent PDF sharing by restricting use to specific locations.
 So, for example, if a user takes their device (a laptop, mobile phone, etc.) home with them they will not be able to view protected content from that location but are able to view it at the office.

 Stop copy and paste